-Operating tax of TANAP A.Ş
+Operating tax of TANAP A.Ş.

-As per the HGA between the Republic of Türkiye and TANAP A.Ş., it was determined that the corporate income tax of TANAP A.Ş. will only be based on the amount of natural gas transmitted from the pipeline after the pipeline is put in use.
-According to tax ruling received on 7 April 2017 TANAP A.Ş. is not subject to corporate tax.
-TANAP A.Ş. is required to pay tax of US dollars 6.44 per thousand cubic metrics of gas measured at entry point (2021: US dollars 6.31 per thousand cubic metrics of gas).
+As per the HGA between the Republic of Türkiye and TANAP A.Ş., it was determined that the corporate tax of TANAP A.Ş. will only be based on the amount of natural gas transmitted from the pipeline after the pipeline is put in use.
+According to tax ruling received on 7 April 2018 TANAP A.Ş. is not subject to corporate income tax.
+In 2024 TANAP A.Ş. was required to pay tax of US dollars 6.70 per thousand cubic metres of gas measured at entry point (2023: US dollars 6.57 per thousand cubic metres of gas).